nopSolutions/nopCommerce-Docs/developer/tutorials/update-existing-entity.md

 author: AndreiMaz
 uid: developer/tutorials/update-existing-entity
 ---
 # Updating an existing entity.
-How to add a new property.
+How to add a new property

 This tutorial covers how to add a property to the "Category" entity that ships with the nopCommerce source code.